ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Introduction

+Meanwhile, the rapid advancement of multimodal understanding~\cite{radford2021learning, SOTA2026CVPR, zhu2026explore, Li2022PositiveIncentiveN, VPN, an2026ai} and generation~\cite{esser2024scaling, wang2024emu3, gu2026rectified, huang2026nfig} has driven a growing trend toward unified modeling of both perception and synthesis within a single framework~\cite{wu2025janus, xie2025show}.
+Within this trend, \textbf{discrete diffusion models based on masked token prediction}~\cite{nie2026large,you2025llada,yang2026mmada,shi2025muddit} have shown remarkable success in multimodal understanding and generation.
+This architecture offers several advantages: (1) faster inference than autoregressive models~\cite{you2025llada, xin2025luminadimooomnidiffusionlarge}, (2) native fusion of text and visual tokens, and (3) natural alignment with large language models.
+This raises an unexplored question: \emph{Can this discrete paradigm serve as a viable alternative for the geometrically demanding task of multi-view generation?}

-In this work, we introduce ViewMask-1-to-3, a novel approach that adapts discrete diffusion models to multi-view image generation.
-Our key insight is that \textbf{multi-view generation can be naturally formulated as a sequence modeling problem}, where each viewpoint is represented as a sequence of discrete visual tokens obtained through MAGVIT-v2~\cite{yu2024language} tokenization.
-By extending masked token prediction from language to the vision, ViewMask-1-to-3 enables progressive generation of multiple viewpoints through iterative token unmasking.
+In this work, we present ViewMask-1-to-3, an exploration of discrete diffusion models for multi-view consistent image generation.
+Our key insight is to formulate multi-view generation as a \emph{discrete sequence modeling problem}, where each viewpoint is represented as a sequence of visual tokens obtained through learned tokenization~\cite{yu2024language}.
+By extending masked token prediction, a technique proven effective in language modeling~\cite{nie2026large}, to the visual domain with multiple viewpoints, we enable progressive generation through iterative token unmasking.
+Importantly, we find that a simple random masking strategy, when combined with bidirectional self-attention, naturally encourages cross-view consistency without requiring specialized architectural components or explicit 3D geometric priors.
+Our contributions are as follows: \begin{itemize} \item We present a systematic exploration of discrete diffusion models for multi-view image generation, demonstrating that masked token prediction can achieve competitive performance in this domain.